Introduction to Healthy Diet Meals

 Constipation is a condition in which there is difficulty in emptying the bowels, usually associated with hardened feces.
 This is an indication that you may not be drinking enough fluids.
 It also indicates that you are not getting enough fiber to help draw waste products through the gut and out of the body.

-If you lack sufficient fiber, then the pipe that pulls excreta from the body gets sludgy and thereby slowing down the elimination of excreta.
+If you lack sufficient fiber, the pipe that pulls excreta from the body gets sludgy, slowing down the elimination of excreta.
 This is also known as the slow metabolic rate.
-According to dieticians, a healthy person must consume at least 30 grams of fiber in his/her meals daily.
-Food such as oats, lentils, beans, fruits (pears and apple), corn, whole grain cereals, wheat bran are all good sources of fiber.
+According to dieticians, a healthy person must consume at least 30 grams of fiber in their meals daily.
+Food such as oats, lentils, beans, fruits (pears and apples), corn, whole grain cereals, and wheat bran are all good sources of fiber.

 2. Poor Stamina

 Stamina is the ability to sustain prolonged physical as well as mental effort.
-If your energy drops within a few hours after breakfast, then you are suffering from poor stamina.
-This is the indicator that your diet is missing nutrients that help you remain energized and attentive.
+You suffer from poor stamina if your energy drops within a few hours after breakfast.
+This indicates that your diet lacks nutrients that help you remain energized and attentive.

-You should begin the day with a balanced breakfast which should have low sugar, high protein, and contain lots of micronutrients.
-Fruits, nuts (almond, cashew nuts, etc.), milk are all good sources of energy.
+You should begin the day with a balanced breakfast with low sugar, high protein, and lots of micronutrients.
+Fruits, nuts (almonds, cashew nuts, etc.), and milk are all good energy sources.

 3. Feeling Bloated

 The term bloated means swollen with fluids or gas.
 Bloating or acid reflux is the general symptom that something may be causing inflammation in the gut.
-You may be sensitive to gluten and possibly even have an immune reaction to it.
-In order to get rid of gluten, avoid foodstuffs that are made of wheat.
-Getting rid of gluten, even just temporarily, is an excellent way to detox.
+You may be sensitive to gluten and possibly even have an immune reaction.
+To eliminate gluten from your diet, you should avoid foods made from wheat.
+Removing gluten, even temporarily, is an excellent way to detox.

 4. Poor Immune System

-The immune system is a system of many biological structures and processes within an organism that protects against disease.
-The weak immune system may be due to the deficiency of protein in the diet.
-There is some sign that is the indicator for the poor immune system such as a craving for sweets, brain fog (which is feeling of mental confusion or lack of mental clarity), frequently catching cough and cold, feeling weak and drained.
+The immune system has many biological structures and processes within an organism that protects against disease.
+The weak immune system may be due to protein deficiency in the diet.
+Some signs indicate a poor immune system, such as craving for sweets, brain fog (a feeling of mental confusion or lack of clarity), frequent catching cough and cold, and feeling weak and drained.

 You can boost your immune system by including paneer, chicken, lentils, milk, and fruits in your diet.